Breadcrumbs

 Mechanical Engineering Student Access Machine Shop

-The Department of Mechanical Engineering’s Student Access Machine Shop provides engineering students with a well-equipped, safe working environment in which those students can design and manufacture their projects for engineering classes, research, and several student-led competition teams through on-site technical guidance.
-The shop provides essential safety training and technical guidance as well as machine operation instruction for the purpose of providing hands-on experience which seeks to balance and compliment the strong theoretical education.
+The Department of Mechanical Engineering’s Student Access Machine Shop provides engineering students with a well-equipped, safe working environment where students can design and manufacture their projects for engineering classes, research, and several student-led competition teams through on-site technical guidance.
+The staff in the shop provide essential safety training and technical guidance as well as machine operation instruction for the purpose of providing hands-on experiences which seek to balance and compliment the strong theoretical education.

 Student Groups